akash202004/Weather-Explore/README.md

 # React Weather App

 This web application, built with React.js, allows users to check the current weather conditions for any city globally.
-It retrieves weather data through the SheCodes Weather API.
+It retrieves weather data through the Weather API.

 ## Features
 - Search for weather conditions of any city worldwide.